anttikekki/drupal-webform-civicrm-relationship-save-override/README.md

   }

    /**
    * Create new relationship?
-Requires create_new_relationship -field to form.
+Requires create_new_relationship -field in form to work.
+   * Form field value has to be "1" to crete new relationship.
+All other values are evaluated to false.
+   *
    * @return boolean
    */
   private function createNewRelationship() {